ssadedin/bpipe/docs/Language/Multi.md

 0.9.8+

 ### Behavior

+**NOTE**: the `multi` statement is now deprecated as other mechanisms for achieving parallel execution are better alternatives in nearly all scenarios. `multi` has unexpected behaviour in some situations and should be used with caution.

 The *multi* statement executes multiple commands in parallel and waits for them all to finish.
 If any of the commands fail the whole pipeline stage fails, and all the failures are reported.